SwarmMarkets/python-swarm-sdks/docs/cross_chain_access_sdk_doc.md

 ### Cross-Chain Trading

 Want to send USDC from Polygon but receive shares on Base?
 We support that!
+Cross-chain functionality is **available on all supported networks** (Polygon, Ethereum, BSC, Base) - you can send from any network and receive on any other network.

 #### How It Works